Worth Parish

 Improvements to St Barnabas’ Church

-St Barnabas’, Pound Hill, built in 1955 consists of a hall, church and pastoral centre in daily use.
+St Barnabas’, Pound Hill, built in 1955 consists of a church, hall and community café in daily use.
 Our exciting building project is about improving our facilities, in particular the accessibility into and through our buildings to enable more people to use them.
 We have a prime position, at the heart of the community but this advantage is offset by our poor accessibility around the complex.
 The fashionable multi-level design of previous decades segregates users into those who can move easily between different floor levels and those who cannot.

-In normal times, 600 people a week use the spaces for support groups, Weightwatchers, Indian Dance, youth theatre groups, Brownies, children’s musical activities, cake shop, exercise for the elderly, pilates, church groups and to provide hot homemade lunches for the elderly and free lunches for those experiencing homelessness.
+In normal times, over 800 people a week use our spaces for among other things, support groups, children’s groups, musical activities, dance and exercise classes, youth theatre, Brownies and hot homemade lunches.
 Increasing accessibility into and throughout our buildings will enable more people to come and enjoy them for community activities or to worship here.

-The work is divided into phases with Phase 1 – the Pastoral Centre being carried out by DMC Building Services Ltd of Copthorne.
-This phase covers
+The work is divided into 3 phases and Phase 1 was carried out by DMC Building Services Ltd of Copthorne.
+Completed was:

-The area is already looking much more spacious, open and usable with the completion of the first phase mid- May 2021.
+The area already looked much more spacious, open and usable with the completion of the first phase mid- August 2021.

 Share this: